henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/2-Basic-WordPress-and-Gatsby-Setup.md

 ### Create Pages & Posts

-Now let's see, how we can create pages and posts, based on the WordPress data. **First remove the `page-2.js` in your pages folder.** Then, we start with some very simple templates.
+Now let's see, how we can create pages and posts, based on the WordPress data. **First remove the `index.js` and `page-2.js` in your pages folder.** Then, we start with some very simple templates.

 #### Page Template